cagnulein/QZCompanionNordictrackTreadmill/README.md

     Unfortunately, the reset button and power switch are far apart and may require two people to coordinate the reset.
 After the 10 second reset, the console will display the reset and progress animation.
-    The reset usually takes about 5 -7 minutes on my treadmill.
+    The reset usually takes about 5 -7 minutes on this treadmill.
 When it is done, iFit will prompt you do login and select your Wifi network.
+Note that reset may be done by pinhole or within the iFit settings, or some other way on your machine.
+Refer to your user manual to find out how.

-2. Enable Privileged mode.
+3. Enable Privileged mode.
 When you see the main iFit dashboard screen, tap on an area of white that doesn't activate anything (e.g. the top of the screen) 10 times, count 7 seconds, then tap on the same spot 10 more times.
 If done correctly, you will see the Privileged mode activation screen.
 Open the website https://getresponsecode.com and enter the first 6-digit code you see on your treadmill screen and click Submit.
-The website will provide a response code which you will enter in the treadmill console via the onscreen keyboard.
+The website will provide a response code which you will enter in the treadmill or bike console via the onscreen keyboard.
 If done correctly, a message at the bottom of the screen appears confirming privileged mode is enabled, and the Android desktop will appear.

-3. Enable USB debugging.
-From the treadmills Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
+4. Enable USB debugging.
+From the treadmill or bikes Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
     Select Settings, System, Advanced settings, and About tablet.
-Take note of the treadmills IP address (e.g. 10.0.0.124), and also look for the Build number.
+Take note of the treadmill or bikes IP address (e.g. 10.0.0.124), and also look for the Build number.
 Tap on the Build number 7 times.
 You will get a message at the bottom of the screen confirming Developer options is unlocked.
 Next, select the back button/arrow to return to the